alwaysbegrowing/arbor-contracts/spec/overview.md

 * Allowing bond redemption
 * Initiating bond auction

+### Collateral
+Borrowes are able to depsoit any ERC20 token as collateral.
+Only a single collateral type is supported per bond.

+### Creating bond tokens
+A new ERC20 bondtoken is deployed that represents the debt owed by the borrower

+### Converability
+If convertability in enabled for the bond,
+Bondholders will have an option to redeem their bond tokens for the underlying collateral at a pre-defined ratio.
+For example - when the bond is created the ratio may be 1 bond : .5.
+This gives the lenders equity upside where they can redeem their bonds for the underlying token if the collateral token goes up in price.

+### Repayment
+This gives the ability for a borrower to repay their debt.
+Repaying unlocks their collateral and sets the bond state to `paid`

+### Bond Redemption
+#### if repaid
+Bonds can be redeemed for a pro-rata share of the repayment amount.
+#### if defaulted
+Bonds can be redemmed for a pro-rata share of the collateral + repayment amount.

+Bondholder tokens are not burnt on default - instead they are set to a `defaulted` state and are used to represent the debt still owed to the lenders.

+### Auction
+Borrowers have the option to use an auction to sell their bonds.
+The borrower sets the parameters of the auction then a gnosis auction is created.

 ### [BondTokens](./bondToken.md)

 `BondTokens` represent [zero coupon bonds](https://docs.porter.finance/portal/intro-to-bonds/zero-coupon-bonds) that can be purchased by [lenders](https://docs.porter.finance/portal/protocol/lenders).
 They implement the standard EIP-20/ERC20 token methods as well as Porter speciic methods including: